 Impact on EU industrial leadership:

-The results obtained in NEXMAG have led to an industrial project with the company Höganäs AB (Sweden) interested in exploitation of the results.
-This projects focuses on application of the ultrafast-milling method to gas-atomized MnAl-based particles for the up-scaled production of a new generation of rare earth-free permanent magnet material.
+- The results obtained in NEXMAG have led to an industrial project with the company Höganäs AB (Sweden).
+This projects focuses on the up-scaled production of a new generation of rare earth-free permanent magnet material.

 - E. Céspedes, M. Villanueva, C. Navío, F. J. Mompeán, M. García-Hernández, A. Inchausti, P. Pedraz, M. R. Osorio, J. Camarero and A. Bollero, “High coercive LTP-MnBi for high temperature applications: from isolated particles to film-like structures”, J. Alloys Compd.
 729, 1156 (2017).